 Faced with these weather extremes, the Tibetan nomads have become very resilient and sturdy.
-Moreover, they have also found a way to prosper in the face of these extreme adversities.
+Moreover, they have also found a way to survive in extreme adversities.
 At a young age, the young ones of the Tibetan nomads have already acquired great adeptness in foreseeing the extreme weather patterns of their land.

 Tibetan nomads have been able to develop a harmonious relationship with their environment.
 Moreover, their lives revolve around their closely-knit families.
-Both mothers and fathers work rigorously to eke out a living for their families.
-They mostly rely heavily on pastoralism as a source of livelihood and they make good of the limited resources that they have.
+Both mothers and fathers work hard to eke out a living for their families.
+They mostly rely heavily on pastoralism as a source of livelihood and they have to make good of the limited resources that they have.

 Another indispensable part of the Tibetan family is the Tibetan Nomad Mastiff.
 This dog breed provides great loyalty to their owners.
 With the Tibetan Mastiff’s uncanny ability to remember each of the hundred yaks in the herd, it provides an invaluable service to its master.
 It also serves as the protector of the family and defender from dangers posed by wild animals.

 Getting the Firsthand Experience of a Tibetan Nomad Tent